456dev/Advanced-Peripherals-Documentation/docs/peripherals/rs_bridge.md

     ### exportItem
     ```
-    exportItem(item: table, direction: string) -> number, err: string
+    exportItem(item: table, direction: string) -> number
     ```

-    Exports an `item` to a container in the `direction` from the ME bridge block.
+    Exports an `item` to a container in the `direction` from the RS bridge block.
     Returns the number of the `item` exported into the container.

     ```lua linenums="1"
-    local bridge = peripheral.find("meBridge")
+    local bridge = peripheral.find("rsBridge")

     -- Exports 1 "Protection I" book into the container above
     bridge.exportItem({name="minecraft:enchanted_book", count=1, nbt="ae70053c97f877de546b0248b9ddf525"}, "up")